This series of three entries features the ten days we just spent at

 MM102.
 Jim answered the guard's two questions correctly and we were on

-our way.
 That's never a good place to test someone's sense of humor .

 Similar to our trip from Phoenix to El Paso the first week in January, a good percentage of the